 Add additional images using the Add/Edit Image button located in the bottom right corner of an entry image.

 Access the carousel by swiping on the image.
-The picture shown when you save displays in My Stash.

 Have you found a need for taking cannabis photos?
 Let us know in the comments below if you do or share your best ideas for using them!